Fruit tree nursery

 • Harvest period: from December to February

 2.5.
-From the nun Riera (from Son Vinater)
+De la monja Riera (de Son Vinater)

 Source: Association of Local Varieties of Mallorca.